 Moreover, the concern factors are not limited to the ones I just mentioned.
 According to the survey conducted by Asahi Shimbun, one of the country’s famous newspapers, a total of 83 percent of the people of Japan against holding the Olympics during the pandemic in Tokyo.
 Even some of the Japanese, who think that the epidemic process is not well managed, have already thrown out the streets for anti-Olympic demonstrations.
 Many people have in common thought that it is not wise to host thousands of international athletes while the people of the country have not fully recovered from the difficulties caused by COVID-19.
 The International Olympic Committee, which gave the green light to the games in order not to experience further financial losses, and the Tokyo 2020 Organizing Committee, which could not take the stance expected by the public against them, got reactions.

-Now, many of us are curious about the Tokyo Olympics, whose schedule has changed for the first time since the WWII, and which has created so much controversy since the famous 1980 Moscow, which was boycotted by the USA.
-We will just have to wait and see…
+Now many of us are curious about the Tokyo Olympics, because since the WWII the first time its schedule has changed, and it has created so much controversy since the famous 1980 Moscow games, which was boycotted by the USA.
+So, we will juct have to wait and see…